nnaisense/conditional-style-transfer/README.md

 ## Running examples

 In order to get reasonable runtime, the code has to be run on a GPU.
 The code is multi-gpu ready.
-We ahve used 2 GPUs for training and a single GPU during test time.
+We have used 2 GPUs for training and a single GPU during test time.
 We have been running our code on a *Nvidia Titan X (Pascal) 12GB GPU*.
 Basic system requirements are to be found [here](docs/dependencies.md).

 Should you encounter some issues running the code, please first check [Known issues](docs/issues.md) and then consider opening a new issue in this repository.